-All societies are subject to constantly changing conditions: relative prices, climate, neighbors, the character of leaders, and the like.
-Ordering social relationships through rent creation enables people to believe that their relationships will persist through small changes, because the existence of rents on both sides of the relationship means that neither partner is at a margin where a small change in circumstances could lead to defection.
-To the extent that an institutional change can increase productivity that can be used to strengthen existing organizations it will be pursued.
+J.J.
+Wallis / Journal of Economic Behavior & Organization xxx (2011) xxx-xxx productivity that can be used to strengthen existing organizations it will be pursued.
 Yet, even if institutional change increases productivity, if the change lowers rents and increases the likelihood of defection the change is more likely to be resisted.
-The dynamics of social relationships in a limited access society are such that any institutional change that alters rents sufficiently to destabilize the dominant coalition, even if the change is implemented, will be self-defeating.
+The dynamics of social relationships are such that any institutional change that alters rents sufficiently to destabilize the dominant coalition, even if the change is implemented, will be self-defeating.
 Destabilizing the coalition increases the risks civil war.
 If violence breaks out, relationships between individuals quickly polarize into us and them, those who are for us and those who are against us.
 The importance of group identity and group affiliation assumes an overriding importance.
 In a very real sense, when violence breaks out within the dominant coalition all the rules immediately become subject to change.
 It is in the interests of individuals to be associated with powerful groups and it is in the interest of individuals to act in support of their organization, rather than in support of impersonal rules.